 Thankfully, the women of our church are really great to me.
 They’ve encouraged me well and helped me through some hard seasons.

-If your wondering how you can encourage your pastor’s wife, this is what I’ve enjoyed most from those who encourage me well.
+If you’re wondering how you can encourage your pastor’s wife, this is what I’ve enjoyed most from those who encourage me well.

-- Invest in her kids.
+1. Invest in her kids.
 Raising kids is hard.
 Pastors wives feel a huge pressure to raise picture perfect children.
-From young ages, their children receive comments, pressures and expectations from well meaning people who barely know them about their personalities and behaviors.
+From a young age, pastor’s children receive comments, pressures and expectations from well meaning people who barely know them about their personalities and behaviors.

 The best way to encourage a pastor’s wife is to embrace and encourage her children’s unique personalities.
 If they are shy, allow them to be shy.
 If they are outgoing, avoid labeling them.
 They are kids.
 The greatest encouragement you can bring to your pastor’s family is to invest in them, play with them, mentor them, and pray for them.